JeremyPanggabean/UEFA-Champions-League-Final-2025-Simulator/README.md

 # UEFA Champions League Final 2025 Simulator

-🔥 Welcome to the UEFA Champions League Final 2025 Simulator! 🔥\n Get ready for an epic showdown where UCL Champions are made! 🏆
+🔥 Welcome to the UEFA Champions League Final 2025 Simulator! 🔥 Get ready for an epic showdown where UCL Champions are made! 🏆

 ## How to Play
 1. Run the script and get assigned a random team for the final.